tangramor/redmine_docker/README.md

 ***Note***: If you don't want to run `rake db:migrage` but import database by yourself, create an empty file `config/init_db.lock`.

 Once the setup process is done, you can use `docker ps` or `docker compose ps` command to check the `healthy` status of the containers.
-It cost about 2 minutes.
+It costs about 2 minutes.

 ### Load database default dataset